About Great World Texts

 Support for Great World Texts in Wisconsin

 Great World Texts in Wisconsin is made possible by grants from the A.W.
-Mellon Foundation, the Anonymous Fund, the Evjue Foundation, the Wisconsin Humanities Council, and the UW-Madison College of Letters & Science.
+Mellon Foundation, the Anonymous Fund, the Evjue Foundation, the Wisconsin Humanities Council, the UW-Madison College of Letters & Science and the Promega Corporation.
 In addition, the UW-Madison Library supports the purchase of hundreds of copies of each text for use in classrooms, and the Wisconsin Department of Public Instruction lends valuable expertise to the organization of each year’s program.